 Once, as we returned home and the parents were picking up their scouts, a parent came up to me and asked, “Did you really ask them who’d they’d eat first if they were stuck in the wilderness without food?”

 I explained we were talking about extreme survival, then I lied and said, “I encouraged them to bring it up at their next family holiday dinner.
 I thought it might lead to a fun family discussion.”
 I never heard from anyone whether that happened.
 I’m sure that parent explained to their son it might not be appropriate for a family discussion on account of how drastic it might seem.

 I counted on the taboo of cannibalization to be sure my scouts would remember our conversations.
-I wanted to make an impact on how they see the world around them.
-I wanted them to understand the beauty in their differences as human beings; to appreciate each other for who they are and the skills they bring to the table.
-I sincerely hope none of us ever end up being served on a table, and if we do, there better be really good reasons why.
+I wanted to impact how they see the world around them.
+There is supreme beauty in our differences as human beings and I wanted them to understand that and to appreciate each other for who they are and the skills they bring to the table.
+I sincerely hope none of us ever end up being served on a table, and if we do, there better be really good reasons to as why.